• Skip to primary navigation

 • Here’s my fix: go to the email icon app, select the troubling email, click edit (top right corner), at the bottom click mark all, and mark as all read.
 Viola, it’s fixed!

 • Look for an “all mail” folder.
 If it has any unread emails in it, clear and mark that mail as read.
-For me, once I did this my iPhone updated, and the problem is corrected!
+Once I did this, my iPhone updated, and the problem was corrected!

 • For the iPhone, ghost messages disappeared by disabling mail, then turning off, then back on and then re-enabling Mail.